 In her home state of Delaware, she oversees the Arsht-Cannon Fund which was created by her parents, the Honorable Roxana Cannon Arsht and S. Samuel Arsht.
 The Arsht-Cannon fund focuses on the Hispanic community in Delaware and gives almost $750,000 annually throughout the state.
 Arsht also funded the creation of the Best Buddies Delaware chapter in 2009 to specifically serve Hispanics and African-Americans with mental disabilities.

 A 1966 graduate of Villanova Law School, Arsht began her Delaware law career with Morris, Nichols, Arsht & Tunnel.
 In 1969, she moved to New York City and joined the legal department of Trans World Airlines (TWA).
 Arsht moved to Washington, DC in 1979 where she worked with a law firm, then started her own title company before moving to Miami in 1996 to run her family-owned bank, TotalBank.
 From 1996 to 2007, Arsht served as Chairman of the Board of TotalBank.
 Under her leadership, TotalBank grew from four locations to 14 with over $1.4 billion in assets.
 In November 2007, she sold the bank to Banco Popular Español.
 Arsht was named Chairman Emerita of TotalBank.

-A graduate of Mount Holyoke College, she is the daughter of the Honorable Roxana Cannon Arsht, the first female judge in the State of Delaware, and Samuel Arsht, a prominent Wilmington, Del., attorney.
-Upon graduation from Villanova Law School, Arsht was the 11th woman admitted to the Delaware bar – her mother having been the fifth.
+She is the daughter of the Honorable Roxana Cannon Arsht, the first female judge in the State of Delaware, and Samuel Arsht, a prominent Wilmington attorney.
+A graduate of Mount Holyoke College, Arsht is a member of the Delaware Bar.
 She was married to the late Myer Feldman, former counsel to Presidents John F. Kennedy and Lyndon B. Johnson.